delameter/pytermor/README.md

 > <img src="./doc/uc4.png"/>
 > <details><summary><b>code</b> <i>(click)</i></summary>
 >
-> Create your own SGR sequences with `build()` method, which accepts color/attribute keys, integer param values and even existing SGRs in any order.
-Keys can be specified using any case.
+> Create your own SGR sequences with `build()` method, which accepts color/attribute keys, integer param values and even existing SGRs, in any amount and in any order.
+Key resolving is case-insensitive.
 >
 > ```python
 > from pytermor import build